impulse-cloud/ic-ubuntu/README.md

 # ic-ubuntu
-Docker Ubuntu Base for other other docker images
+Docker Ubuntu Base for use in all other Impulse Cloud  docker images

+Currently based on Ubuntu 14.04.2